- Identifying a Research Problem

 - “How” are you planning to address the problem?

 Initially, try to come with a 1/2 page write up addressing the above 3 questions.
+Usually, it is easier to start with why.
 A paragraph format is preferred.
 If you find it hard to write down your research problem, this is an indication that you are still not clear about the problem.
-Then you need to discuss with your supervisor about the difficulties you are facing.
+Then you need to discuss with me the difficulties you are facing.
 It is also a good practice to try to explain your problem to some of your colleagues who may not have much of an idea about what you are planning to do.
 You need to be able to explain the problem to someone with a basic background in Computer Science, but not an expert.
 You may also need to look into more literature to better refine your problem.

-One the problem statement is more clear you need to write a detailed version of it.
+Once the problem statement is more clear, you need to write a detailed version of it within ~300 words.
 This is usually Chapter 1 or 3 of your project proposal or thesis.
 If it is for the project proposal or literature survey, it’s usually relatively short and given as part of Chapter 1.
-A thesis usually contains a detailed version of problem statement as Chapter 3.
+A thesis usually contains a detailed version of the problem statement in Chapter 3.
 Your detailed problem statement should contain the following:

-- Background/Motivation – Provide sufficient background to the problem and discuss //why// is it important.
-Also discuss briefly about a few key usecases, if relevant.
+- Background/Motivation – Provide sufficient background to the problem and discuss why is it important.
+Also, briefly discuss a few key use cases, if relevant.
 Use this as a motivation to your research problem.

-- Proposed Solution – Briefly outline your solution with specific goals and objectives (i.e., //what//).
+- Proposed Solution – Briefly outline your solution with specific goals and objectives (i.e., what).
 Justify why you think your solution will work.
-Also discuss //how// each of those objectives is to be achieved.
-While you still haven’t started the research, you need to have a some idea about how you plan to tackle the problem.
+Also, discuss how each of those objectives is to be achieved.
+While you still haven’t started the research, you need to have some idea about how you plan to tackle the problem.
+The process of tackling your problem is called the research methodology.
 Present high-level diagrams that illustrate the solution and main components.
+It’s also a good idea to illustrate your research methodology using a diagram.

 Writing Literature Survey

 The literature review is an endless process.
 It grows like a tree where a couple of key papers can point to many relevant-looking papers, these papers will point to lots more papers, and so on.
 At some point, you have to freeze looking for further literature.
-This can be done once you have a broader and deeper understanding about the area of interest and your research problem becomes clear.
-Usually, your supervisor will give you a hint to when to stop.
+This can be done once you have a broader and deeper understanding of the area of interest and your research problem becomes clear.
+Usually, I will give you a hint on to slow down the literature review.
 In practice, a literature review will end only when you complete the final version of your thesis.
-You may need to look for further literature during following phases:
+You may need to look for further literature during the following phases:

-- Solution design – Typical solution has many components which you may not be familiar with.
-For example, you may have to look for multiple alternatives before deciding on what algorithm, database, tool, middleware, or survey technique to use
+- Solution design – Typically a solution has many components that you may not be familiar with.
+For example, you may have to look for multiple alternatives before deciding on what algorithm, database, tool, middleware, or survey technique to use.

-- Long-term research – If your research spans several years, e.g., for PhD and part-time students, it is important to keep track of new papers that get published during that period
+- Long-term research – If your research spans several years, e.g., for PhD and part-time students, it is important to keep track of new papers that get published while you continue the work.
+Subscribing to relevant websites, following new papers from relevant journals/conferences, and Google News or Scholar alerts are some of the ways to stay informed.

 Once you have read and understood most of the relevant literature, it is important to document them.
 This document is usually going to be Chapter 2 of your thesis.
-While preparing this chapter, it is important to critically evaluate the literature while covering all key papers (a.k.a.
-Seminal papers), alternative designs, emerging patterns, and a comparison among them.
+While preparing this chapter, it is important to critically evaluate the literature while covering all key papers (a.k.a., seminal papers), alternative designs, emerging patterns, and a comparison among them.
 Make sure to write the summaries in your own words.
+This also helps you to reduce your similarity score to avoid potential plagiarism.
 If you find it hard to do so and constantly looking at the original paper for sentences, it means you have not clearly understood the ideas in that paper.
-In that case, it is better to stop writing and go back and quickly read the important sections of that paper (this is where highlighting and annotating papers becomes useful).
+In that case, it is better to stop writing and go back and re-read the important sections of that paper (this is where highlighting and annotating papers becomes useful).
 Otherwise, your write up will not tell a clear, concise, and cohesive story.

 - Summary of all related solutions, technologies, algorithms, and tools.
 Even if your solution is specific to a particular technology or tool, you need to explain other related ones.
 Then you need to justify why you decide to work on the selected technology/tool but not on others.